sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 this step should not be skipped as a maliciously generated ciphertext could induce decapsulation failures that can allow an attacker to deduce the private key with a sufficient number of exchanges.
 Intermediate data
-other than the shared secret key (and the "matrix data" internal to ML-KEM, which can be deduced from the public key) must be securely deleted.
+other than the shared secret key and the matrix A_hat must be securely deleted. {{FIPS203}} allows the matrix A_hat to be saved for later Decapsulation operations with the same Decaps key.

 If the exchange is successful, the 32-byte key generated on both sides will be the same.
 The shared secret key is always 32 bytes for all parameter sets.